 Patricia Runzel (Tricia) in Faculty Affairs manages the new employee sign-in process.
 New tenure-track faculty members will receive a detailed letter from Tricia with a list of required forms and documents.
-Please contact Tricia at (760) 750-8816 or email@example.com to set up an appointment.
+Please email Tricia or call (760) 750-8816 to set up an appointment.

 The Media Library, located in Kellogg Library, Room 2100 issues all campus IDs until 5:00 pm, Monday through Friday.
 The Media Library can also assist you with all of your audio/Visual equipment requests.
 Their phone number is (760) 750-4370.